L3MST

 Teacher in Charge: Ms S. Cameron.

 This course allows students to develop their knowledge of the media industry and its function.
-It further develops skills learnt in Levels 1 and 2 through a focus on students understanding how the media constructs messages and how media products are produced, controlled and distributed.
+It further develops skills learnt in Level 2 through a focus on students understanding how the media constructs messages and how media products are produced, controlled and distributed.
 Students will learn to read a media text from two different perspectives and investigate a significant development in the media.
 Students will get to plan and create a silent horror film.

 Recommended Prior Learning